If you’re looking for meaningful yet easy ways to volunteer from home, then you’ll love this list of opportunities for remote volunteers.

 NRDC is on a mission to protect the earth, and you can help them through virtual volunteering by joining their Activist Network, which is linked on this page along with current online opportunities.

-Some sample actions might by contacting congress, opposing bills that are harmful to the environment, and sharing important messages on social media.
+Some sample actions might be contacting congress, opposing bills that are harmful to the environment, and sharing important messages on social media.

 6. Use your creativity to help at-risk communities

-Enchanted Makeovers has a number of community projects that allow remote volunteers to create hand-sewn items that would benefit women and children in shelters.
+Volunteering from home can’t be easier with Enchanted Makeovers.
+It has a number of community projects that allow remote volunteers to create hand-sewn items that would benefit women and children in shelters.

 Some of their current projects include sewing pillowcases, capes for kids, dolls, and patches.